 Company Formation Lithuania

-Updated on Monday 23rd April 2018
+Updated on Monday 27th July 2020

-Rate this article 1 reviewsbased on
+Rate this article 4 reviewsbased on

 Lithuania is an appealing destination for foreign investors wanting to set new companies.
 BridgeWest offers tailored solutions for clients who want to incorporate a company in Lithuania, but it can also assist those who are interested in offshore company setup.
 BridgeWest provides company formation services in Lithuania.
 Our assistance includes:

 - drawing up the articles of association that can be signed through power of attorney (Lithuanian laws require power of attorney for any public notary proceedings);

-- drawing up documents for company incorporation in Lithuania: specimen signatures, identification papers copies, application form required by the Lithuanian Company Registration Office;
+- drawing up documents for company incorporation in Lithuania - specimen signatures, identification papers copies, application form required by the Lithuanian Company Registration Office;

 - arranging public notary proceedings (all procedures for company incorporation are done in front of a Lithuanian public notary);

-- setting up a bank account for the company in Lithuania; BridgeWest will help in setting up the share capital bank account, as well as a current bank account once the company is incorporated;
+- setting up a bank account for the company in Lithuania - BridgeWest will help in setting up the share capital bank account, as well as a current bank account once the company is incorporated;

 - recommending a Lithuanian accountant, as accounting services are needed for new businesses in Lithuania.